 Over the last two decades, researchers internationally have evaluated the experiences of English Learners.
 Existing approaches, it turns out, have not led to widescale success.

-The good news is this: Researchers at The National Research & Development Center to Improve Education for Secondary English Learners have developed a model called “Critical Dialogic Interaction” that is among the nation’s first to allow students to simultaneously develop (1) language, (2) other content knowledge such as math and science, and (3) analytical thinking, all through interacting socially with others.
+The good news is this: Researchers at The National Research & Development Center to Improve Education for Secondary English Learners have developed a model called “Quality Interaction” that is among the nation’s first to allow students to simultaneously develop (1) language, (2) other content knowledge such as math and science, and (3) analytical thinking, all through interacting socially with others.

 It is about every student finding their voice.